holloway87/gb_snake/README.md

 Todo
 ----

-* add new apple at random location
+* find a more efficient way to place a new apple at random location
 * add loop mechanism
 * add death mechanism
 * add levels with different borders